lsby/syncBack/README.md

 ## Introduction
 * `sync(gen, <back>)`
-* Avoid callback hell and write your logic like writing synchronous code.
+* Avoid callback hell and write your logic like writing synchronous code.(But it doesn't block the code from running, so it can also enjoy the advantages of asynchronous)
 * For asynchronous functions whose callback form is `(err, ...)`, when the asynchronous function is wrong, the external can use `try`
 * Supports callbacks in asynchronous functions that are not `(err, data)`
 * `sync` is itself an asynchronous function.
 If an exception occurs inside `sync`, or if `sync` ends normally, `sync` will call the callback function as `(err, data)` (if the callback function exists)